Learn about gardening and experience life at a non-profit charitable farm in Ft Bragg, USA

 Dear Planetary Helpers,

-Please note: Please be patient and we'll get back to you ASAP!
-Merci, Gracias, Gratitudes
+Please note: Please be patient and we'll get back to you ASAP, We are few and there's much to do!

 We acknowledge that our beautiful Earth is changing rapidly due to human impacts.
 Help us experiment with living simply, consciously and peacefully no matter what we face.
 Together we choose to thrive and be resilient.
 Our main goal is to live sustainable by honoring the planet, her soil and growing organic vegetables and fruit for ourselves and the wider community.
-Currently we donate our produce to the local free food bank store.
+Currently we donate our produce to the local free food bank store, volunteers, students and fundraisers.

-FWe were awarded funds to work on a 22' trailer as a farm and emergency response Office and First Aid station.
+We were awarded funds to complete work on a 22' trailer as a farm and emergency response Office and First Aid station.
 As an off grid farm we can offer peoples some services in disaster events.
-We completed our Emergency Response Office ERO and First Aid Office and have Ham Radio and first aid supplies in the new quarters.
-Always more to do here!
+We completed our Emergency Response Office ERO and First Aid Office.
+Ham radio is set up for communications if nothing else is working.
+We do have internet available now in some areas and most of the time through Further Reach

-We have nice camping places for tents or RV type campers.
-Hot showers, flush and composting toilets.
+We provide camping places for tents or RV type camper and some beds in the community house and a travel trailer.
+We can provide hot showers, flush and composting toilets.
+A plant-based only kitchen is complete with what is needed.
 We keep a clean environment with fresh air, clean water and lots of organic nourishing foods.

-We would like to host, long-term, a single or a couple who have garden and/or construction experience.
+We would like to host, long-term, a single or a couple who have garden and/or some basic tool experience.
 We use Bio-intensive gardening methods and want to continue building our veganic/closed-loop method to nourish the soil and plants and all life

 Notice: We are a non-profit (501c3) charitable farm and this new venture will not be producing income for the farm for at least two years.
-We could use volunteers at this point that have some garden experience and want to learn more about our methods while receiving room and board for the exchange of hours.
+We would enjoy some volunteers that have garden skills but we are always ready to work with those wanting to learn.
 We have hosted many since 2017 and it's been a great adventure for all involved.

-An aspect of our community is that we value substance-free and clear-minded peeps in our communal areas such as the common house, garden and while working on projects.
-This includes cannabis, alcohol, nicotine etc..
-We share a belief that this creates a safer and easier environment for clear communication and working harmoniously together.
+An aspect of our community is that we value substance-free and clear-minded folks in our communal areas such as the common house, garden and while working on projects.
+This includes cannabis, alcohol, nicotine etc. We share a belief that this creates a safer and easier environment for clear communication and working harmoniously together..What you do off property is of course up to you, as long as it doesn't reflect poorly on our organization !

 If you are very community oriented, curious, looking for a shared garden, alternative energy sources, natural building, sustainable practices, and plant-based eating values... then we would especially enjoy hearing from you.
 If you are looking to live and take part in our Vision and Mission then we encourage you to come as a Workaway and stay for awhile and see if it's a match for you in a more long-term way.